Proven Excellence, Personalized Care

 Just as chest pain can be indicative of a heart attack, leg pain during any physical movement can be indicative of poor circulation to a limb.
 The pain of PAD, also known as claudication, becomes present during physical activity of any kind.
 Once the person stops moving, the pain goes away.

-To raise PAD awareness and early detection, PVA physicians often participate in educational lectures at local colleges and retirement communities, as well as business groups, hospitals and senior events.
-They also provide numerous vascular ultrasound screenings at local health fairs throughout the city.
+To raise PAD awareness and early detection, PVA physicians often participate in educational lectures throughout the community.
+They also provide numerous vascular ultrasound screenings at local health fairs .